-License fees for the three months ended March 31, 1998 of \$6.3 million were the result of a license of the Company's proprietary gene expression technology.
+There were no license fees for the three month ended September 30, 1999 compared to \$2.0 million for the comparable period in 1998.
+License fees for the nine months ended September 30, 1999 totaled \$13.0 million compared to \$18.3 million for the comparable period in 1998.
+License fees for the three months ended September 30, 1998 resulted from the achievement of a product development milestone event for the Investigational New Drug allowance of IDEC-114 under the Company's collaboration with Mitsubishi.
+License fees for the nine months ended September 30, 1999 is due to a \$13.0 million upfront licensing fee from Schering AG, for the development and commercialization of ZEVALIN outside the United States.
+License fees for the nine months ended September 1998 are primarily due to a \$10.0 million product development milestone payment from Genentech for European approval of Rituxan.
 Contract revenues and license fees may vary from period to period and are, in part, dependent upon achievement of certain research and development objectives.
 The magnitude and timing of contract revenues and license fees may influence the achievement and level of profitability for the Company.
 The Company continues to pursue other collaborative and license arrangements, however, no assurance can be given that any such arrangements will be realized.

-Manufacturing costs totaled \$4.0 million for the three months ended March 31, 1999 compared to \$4.1 million for the comparable period in 1998.
+Manufacturing costs totaled \$4.8 million and \$9.7 million for the three and nine months ended September 30, 1999, respectively, compared to \$4.1 million and \$11.0 million for the comparable periods in 1998.
 Manufacturing costs for 1999 and 1998 relate to production of bulk Rituxan sold to Genentech.
 Manufacturing costs are recognized when Genentech accepts bulk Rituxan inventory.
-The Company is in the process of completing a modification to its collaborative agreement with Genentech that will allow the Company to terminate early its obligation to supply to Genentech bulk Rituxan manufactured at the Company's facility.
-Rather than supplying bulk Rituxan to Genentech through November 1999, the Company anticipates transferring all manufacturing responsibilities for bulk Rituxan to Genentech at the end of the third quarter of 1999.
-The Company expects to continue incurring substantial manufacturing related costs and expenses as it anticipates using its available capacity for production of specification setting lots and commercial inventory of IDEC-Y2B8, production of clinical material and some third-party contract manufacturing.
+The decrease in manufacturing costs for the nine months ended September 30, 1999 is due to the timing of bulk Rituxan sales to Genentech.
+In September 1999 the Company transferred all manufacturing activities for bulk Rituxan to Genentech.
+The Company expects to continue incurring substantial manufacturing related costs and expenses as it anticipates using its available capacity for production of specification setting lots and commercial inventory of ZEVALIN, production of clinical material and some third-party contract manufacturing.

-Research and development expenses totaled \$7.8 million for the three months ended March 31, 1999 compared to \$7.0 million for the comparable period in 1998.
-Research and development expenses consist of basic research and development, preclinical and clinical testing of the Company's various products under development, and production scale-up and manufacturing of products used in clinical trials.
+Research and development expenses totaled \$10.8 million and \$28.2 million for the three and nine months ended September 30, 1999, respectively, compared to \$8.0 million and \$22.2 million for the comparable periods in 1998.
+The increase in research and development expenses for the three and nine months ended September 30, 1999 is primarily due to increased personnel expenses and clinical trial expenses for the Company's products under development, offset in part by decreased contract manufacturing and other outside service expenses.
 The Company expects to continue incurring substantial additional research and development expenses in the future, due to expansion or addition of research and development programs; technology in-licensing and regulatory-related expenses; preclinical and clinical testing of the Company's various products under development; and production scale-up and manufacturing of products used in clinical trials.

-Selling, general and administrative expenses totaled \$4.4 million for the three months ended March 31, 1999 compared to \$3.9 million for the comparable period in 1998.
+Selling, general and administrative expenses totaled \$4.6 million and \$13.9 million for the three and nine months ended September 30, 1999, respectively, compared to \$3.8 million and \$12.2 million for the comparable periods in 1998.
 Selling, general and administrative expenses increased in 1999 due to increased sales and marketing expenses resulting from the commercialization of Rituxan.
 Selling, general and administrative expenses necessary to support sales and administration, expanded manufacturing capacity, expanded clinical trials, research and development and the potential expansion of the sales and marketing organization are expected to increase in the foreseeable future.